Course Reserves & myWPI eReadings

 All photocopies must contain a complete citation and copyright information.
 Photocopies must be bound, either in a manila folder or a loose-leaf binder.
 A folder or binder must be provided for each copy of an item to be placed on reserve, but please bring your own because the library doesn't supply them.

-To request that the library order any materials needed for reserves, which it doesn't already own, please e-mail Lora Brueck, Assistant Director for Collections Management at firstname.lastname@example.org or call her at 1+508-831-6039.
-Please specify that the materials are for course reserve and the term or semester you require them.
-It's important to plan ahead so that new orders can be received and processed..
+To request that the library order new materials needed for reserves, please use the Suggest a Purchase form.
+Be sure to specify that the materials are for course reserve and the term or semester you require them.
+It's important to plan ahead so that new orders can be received and processed in time for the course.
+Please e-mail firstname.lastname@example.org or call Jackie Mushinsky at ext.
+6496 if you have any questions.

 eReadings are an easy, convenient way to provide articles and electronic books to your students.
-Not everything is online, so this won't replace the traditional course pack in most cases, but should supplement it.
-Why use eReadings in your courses?
-It's an easy way to provide articles and electronic books to your students.
-This won't replace the traditional course pack in most cases, since not everything is available online, but it can serve as an excellent supplement.
+Not everything is online, and eReadings won't replace the traditional course pack in most cases, but they can serve as an excellent supplement.

 What are the key benefits of eReadings?